dimorphic/chappie-brain/README.md

 # Chappie Brain
 [Chappie](http://www.imdb.com/title/tt1823672) inspired Brain / Consciousness animation recreated in HTML, CSS & JavaScript, available in multiple flavors: React, Angular 1, Angular 2 (RC1), Vue.js 2 and Canvas.

+This was used as reference for my 'insane' test case presentation @ [Angular-vs-React](http://bit.ly/angular-vs-react).
+This test is focused on a specific case, update items that is, and it's scores should be taken as is, and not as an overall score of one framework vs another.
+There are other libs out there that handle animations better.
+Do not do this at home! :)

 #### Available branches (so far!):

 1. [React demo](https://dimorphic.github.io/chappie-brain/react/) (branch brain-react)